googlefonts/colr-gradients-spec/colr-gradients-spec.md

 The supported modes are taken from the W3C [Compositing and Blending Level 1][1] specification.
 For details on each mode, including specifications of the required behaviors, see the W3C specification.

-The graphic compositions defined by the source and backdrop paint tables (and their respective sub-graphs) are rendered into bitmaps, and the source is blended into the backdrop using the specified composition mode.
+The graphic compositions defined by the source and backdrop paint tables (and their respective sub-graphs) are rendered into bitmaps, and the source is blended into the backdrop using the specified composite mode.

 &nbsp;
 > **_[under construction—more to come]_**